 Results Day can be a stressful time.
 But lots of young people find it helpful if they make sure they are ready for results day.
-And it helps to have a plan for no matter how well (or badly) you did.
+2020 may feel a bit different, but your results are still important, and still matter; and it helps to have a plan for no matter how well (or badly) you did.

 Crucial: Some people find that it takes them a while to find the right thing for them when September comes round.
 But if you're aged 16-18, you should be in learning or an apprenticeship.
 Find out more, including how you can get support if you're struggling to find the right thing for you.

 Before you do anything else, make sure that the basics are in place: